Our heroes and the actions that define them

-This past week as I was putting together the Memorial Day tribute for this week’s edition, one question kept popping into my head.
-With each photograph that came in of a veteran and with each story submitted of heroic, courageous and selfless acts, I kept asking myself, “Could I have done what they did?
+Late last Sunday evening, as I was wrapping up the Memorial Day salute for this week’s edition, one question kept popping into my head.
+Looking at each Veteran’s photograph and reading each story submitted of heroic, courageous and selfless acts, I kept asking myself, “Could I have done what they did?
 Could I have been that brave?
 Could I have been that selfless?
 Could I be a hero?”
 Could you?

 Each Memorial Day we salute the heroes who have given their lives in defense of our nation.
 Without their sacrifices we would not have this wonderful opportunity to live our lives in the land of the free.
 To them we owe an un-repayable debt.

 The United States of America was born from the blood and ashes of a war.
 It was fought to defend the “self-evident” truth “that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”

 Since the War of 1776, nearly two and a half centuries ago, countless men and women, countless heroes have died for the same cause.
 Tyranny does not reign in America – as it does so many places around the globe – because the men and women of our military have loved and love their country more than their own lives.
 These guys are our heroes.

 Every society needs heroes.
 And every society has them.
 The reason we don’t often see them, outside the ranks of our deserving military and public safety officers, is because we don’t bother to look.
 The aforementioned heroes shine in the face of great adversity and perform amazing feats in difficult situations.
 But there are also heroes who live among us and perform their work unceremoniously, unnoticed by many of us, and make a difference in the lives of others.